CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 fastMod/16384/224   branch-misses    6.67% of all branches
 ```

-Now our values match our expectation.
-When we do a modulo of 32 or 224, we'd expect a slightly better hit rate.
+Now our values match our expectation!
+When `ceil` is 32 or 224, we'd expect a slightly better hit rate.
 That's because our branches will either almost always be taken or not taken.
-We'd expect our BPU to perform the wors with modulo 128, because approximately half our values will take the branch, and the other half will not, and in no particular order.
+We'd expect our BPU to perform the worst when `ceil=128`, because approximately half our values will take the branch, and the other half will not (and in a reandom order).
+Our data verifies both of those expectations!
+Pretty neat.

-Let's take a look at our original performance measurements for the larger vector sizes, and use the branch miss-prediction rates to guide our analysis.
+Let's take another look at our original performance measurements for the larger vector sizes (previously named `unstableMod`), and use our branch miss-prediction rate data to guide our analysis.

 ```
 ------------------------------------------------------------